zachleat/zachleat.com/_posts/2009-01-08-scare-your-visitors-with-this-javascript-gravatar-plugin.md

 ---
-title: 'Scare Your Visitors with this JavaScript <span class="widow">Gravatar Plugin</span>'
+title: 'Scare Your Visitors with this JavaScript Gravatar Plugin'
 author: Zach Leatherman
 excerpt: "Here's a use case.
 An unregistered visitor visits your blog, and decides that your <strong>content is so good that it merits a comment</strong>!
 Congratulations, you've fooled them!
 But since they're leaving a comment, why not show them a preview of their gravatar?"
 layout: post